 The Model X is more versatile than the Model S and everything that made the saloon so capable has filtered down into the SUV.
 But it also feels a tad less accomplished because of the inferior ride quality and a few build quality issues.

-That and the fact you can get superior practicality and handling elsewhere for less money makes the price tag harder to justify.
-Then there is the added hassle of having to plan your longer journeys and rely on the current UK charging infrastructure, which needs improvement.
+That and the fact you can get superior practicality and handling elsewhere for less money makes the Model X’s price tag harder to justify.
+Then there is the added hassle of having to plan longer journeys and rely on the current UK charging infrastructure, which still needs improvement.

-But you would struggle to find a car that gets as much attention (let alone a family wagon) and, even though the Model X is pricey, your annual fuel bill will be substantially lower and the school run less polluting.
-All while having up to seven seats and the straight-line performance of a hypercar.
+But you would struggle to find an alternative that gets as much attention (let alone a family wagon) and one that can reduce your annual fuel bill as substantially and make the school run as un-polluting.
+All while having up to seven seats and the straight-line performance of a McLaren P1.

 The simple fact is that there is nothing else like the Model X. It may not be able to fly, but this is as close to the Jetsons as you can get – and that will be all the persuasion some people need to buy one.